john-cd/rust_howto/bk/drafts/categories/development-tools_ffi/node.md

 ## Node-API Bindings

-neon: This crate provides a safe and convenient way to write Node.js addons in Rust using N-API.
+`neon`: This crate provides a safe and convenient way to write Node.js addons in Rust using N-API.
 It handles a lot of the boilerplate and memory management.
 This is the strongly recommended approach.
 Other (Less Common) Options:

-nodejs-sys: Provides lower-level bindings to the Node.js API, but `neon` is generally preferred for ease of use and safety.
+`nodejs-sys`: Provides lower-level bindings to the Node.js API, but `neon` is generally preferred for ease of use and safety.

 ## Communication/Serialization

-serde: (Often used for serializing and deserializing data passed between Rust and Node.js.
+`serde`: (Often used for serializing and deserializing data passed between Rust and Node.js.
 Although N-API provides mechanisms for passing data, using [serde][p-serde] can be helpful for more complex data structures.)
 serde_json: (If you're exchanging [JSON][p-json] data.)

 ## Build Tools

-cargo: (For building the Rust library.) npm or yarn: (For managing the Node.js side and integrating with the Rust addon.)
+`cargo` for building the Rust library.
+`npm` or `yarn` for managing the Node.js side and integrating with the Rust addon.)
-node-gyp: (Often used for building native Node.js addons, but `neon` simplifies this process.)
+`node-gyp` often used for building native Node.js addons, but `neon` simplifies this process.)

 ## Key Concepts and Workflow